adamveld12/gamenight/README.md

     |__<game_name>/ <- executables and game install lives here
 ```

-- There is a linux user named after tha specified game (IE for Factorio there is a factorio user)
+- There is a linux user and group named after the specified game (IE for Factorio there is a factorio user)
 - All of the configuration files should get mounted into `/data/configs`

 - All containers have configs with sane defaults which should allow you to launch them without configuration